 If you want to save for Christmas there are special accounts offered by everyone from banks and building societies to supermarkets and special Christmas savings clubs.
 Some pay a much better return than others but – watch out – because your money may not be protected.

-Who offers Christmas savings schemes?
+Christmas savings clubs

 - Banks and building societies.
 As well as ordinary savings accounts, several offer special Christmas savings accounts.

 - Supermarkets.
 Several of the main supermarkets offer them.
 There’s a Tesco Clubcard Christmas Saver and there is an Asda Christmas Savings Card.
 Sainsbury’s doesn’t have a Christmas savings scheme, but says that many of its customers who have a Nectar card use that to save for Christmas spending.
 The Co-op has a Christmas saving stamp as well.